arpitbbhayani/articles/blogs/rule-30.md

 In the diagram above ...

-Cellular Automata was originally conceptualized in 1940s by Stanislaw Ulam and John von Neumann find its application in computer science, mathematics, physics, complexity science, theoretical biology and microstructure modeling.
-In the 1980s, Stephen Wolfram did a systematic study of one-dimensional cellular automata (elementary cellular automata) on which Rule 30 is based.
+Cellular Automata was originally conceptualized in 1940s by [Stanislaw Ulam](https://en.wikipedia.org/wiki/Stanislaw_Ulam) and [John von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann); it find its application in computer science, mathematics, physics, complexity science, theoretical biology and microstructure modeling.
+In the 1980s, [Stephen Wolfram](https://en.wikipedia.org/wiki/Stephen_Wolfram) did a systematic study of one-dimensional cellular automata (elementary cellular automata) on which Rule 30 is based.

 # Rule 30